oguzhanozgul/JoinIn/README.md

 ### State Management

-**Component level state**

-- Component level simple state is managed locally in the components.
+#### Component level state

-**Global state**

-- Global state is managed using Zustand, which provides a simple and efficient way to manage state in React applications.
+Managed within components for isolated logic.

+#### Global state

-- It's also compatible with Redux dev tools.
+- Zustand simplifies state management and integrates with Redux DevTools for debugging.
-- Some functions are provided but not used, such as the reset() function, as an example of resetting the state to the initial state.
+- Some functions are provided but not used (i.e. the reset() function) provided as examples.

-**Async state**
+#### Async state

 - Async state (we only have one async state in this application which is the station list from the API) is managed using React Query, which provides a powerful and flexible way to fetch, cache, and update data in React applications.
 React Query also provides a way to manage loading, error, and data states in a clean and efficient way.
 - Via the `useStationListQuery` hook, we can fetch the station list from the API and handle loading, error, and data states in a clean and efficient way.